 - Put finished cough drops/lozenges on a silicon mat or piece of parchment paper to cool.

 - When completely cool, I toss in a mixture of powdered slippery elm and stevia to keep from getting sticky in humidity.

 - Use as needed for coughing, congestion or sore throat.

-I've only had these last about a week in my house because my kids eat them that quickly, so I don't know their shelf life past a week.
+Any herbs can be used.
+I picked the combination above to help sooth coughing, congestion and sore throat while boosting the immune system.
+I get all herbs from Mountain Rose Herbs.
+I’ve only had these last about a week in my house because my kids eat them that quickly, so I don’t know their shelf life past a week.

 What natural remedies do you make at home?
 Has the flu hit your house this year?
 Share below!